 We get the job through the selection process.
 We have job interviews and teaching tests.
 (T11, University B)

-.
+The different experiences regarding the practices reveal the different qualities of institutional leadership to establish holistic procedures in academic staff management.
+In other words, the lack of a holistic framework for academic career management concerns institutional negligence and establishes a robust management system.
 For that reason, senior leaders (e.g., P1, P7, P8) from both universities expected that the Higher Education Improvement Project (HEIP) was their hope to strengthen the internal management system.
 One of them emphasised:

 HEIP is a potential project to enhance the university’s academic quality and financial and personnel management autonomy.
 It also offers opportunities for teacher professional development.
 (P1).

 While HEIP partly met the expectations of some academic leaders, academic staff, especially service contractors, had dim hope for their career development under this project funding.
-They contended that the project offered more scholarships to academic civil servants, not the contracted employees (T5, University A; T12, University B). .
+They contended that the project offered more scholarships to academic civil servants, not the contracted employees (T5, University A; T12, University B).
+Although this concern may be genuine, in principle, HEIP did not restrict scholarship funding to academic civil servants.
+The university leaders nominated their academic staff for the scholarship applications.
+Seeing this unfair process, some academic teachers from both universities felt less motivated to continue their career life with the universities.
+This problem shows a lack of fair and transparent policy to support academic career development and sustain income generation.
 One academic teacher lamented:

 The university provides no incentives except for our monthly wages from teaching work.
 The amount is barely enough to support our living expenses.
 (T4, University A)

-.
+In brief, although the management systems of academic careers in both universities are being transformed into hybrid ones, poor institutional capacity and leadership to transparently allocate local resources have caused controversial practices.

 Discussion